 Schemes safeguarde Schemes safeguarded by the LDP Site Name Applications Received Current permissions (at 01/04/14) Date project started Project Completion Date Notes section (changes to information in LDP is in italics / highlighted) B.4318 Gumfreston to Tenby Diversion & None None 2014/15 April 2016 LDP Candidate Site, submitted by PCC Transportation & Environment Directorate Improvement, Phase 3 Timing - automatic flood warning & information signs completed in April 2016 (in place of a complex road improvement).
 Funding - by PCC.
-B.4320 Monkton re- alignment None None Not started LDP Candidate Site, submitted by PCC Transportation & Environment Directorate.
+B.4320 Monkton realignment None None Not started LDP Candidate Site, submitted by PCC Transportation & Environment Directorate.
 Timing - uncertain, but likely to be within the LDP plan period.
 Funding - no Local Transport Fund Grant commitment for 2016/17.
 Listed as a Joint Transport Plan aspiration that is unlikely to be delivered within the 5-year lifetime of the JTP.
 Included within the JTP medium to long-term programme for 2020 to 2030, page 39.
 Unlikely to be undertaken independently of the Pembroke Western Bypass, which justifies it.
-A.40 High Street to A.487 West Street Various permissions are now in place None April 2016 April 2019 Scheme linked to broader town centre regeneration, including an improved food-store.
-The concept is supported by WG (the completed road would become part
+A.40 High Street to A.487 West Street Various permissions are now in place None April 2016 July 2019 Scheme linked to broader town centre regeneration, including an improved food-store.
+The scheme has been supported by WG (the completed road would become part

 Schemes safeguarde Schemes safeguarded by the LDP Site Name Applications Received Current permissions (at 01/04/14) Date project started Project Completion Date Notes section (changes to information in LDP is in italics / highlighted) ('Chimneys' link), Fishguard of the trunk road network) to ameliorate highway impacts in the centre of Fishguard.
 Fishguard Town Centre Access Improvements, including bus focal point, are listed in the Joint Transport Plan for South West Wales, page 32, as a PCC scheme for delivery 2015 to 2020 (priority 2).
 These are potential components of the Town Centre School Site re-development.
-Funding - Local Transport Fund Grant from WG secured for 2016/17 and 2017/18.
-This scheme is to be part implemented by the development work (i.e. enabling infrastructure linked to the store), with the remainder funding coming from WG.
-Detailed design work and initial phase of the Fishguard Town Centre Access Improvements project are currently being progressed.
-Local Transport Funding from WG for 2018/19 will allow construction of the Fishguard Town Centre Improvements, including the Chimneys Link.
-Haverfordwest to Narberth Shared Use Path None None Not started Provision of a walking & cycling route from Haverfordwest to Narberth, connecting to National Cycle Network Route 4 at Haverfordwest, also to Bluestone & the Pembrokeshire Trail 5 .
+Funding - Local Transport Fund Grant from WG secured between 2016/17 and 2019/20.
+This scheme is part implemented by the development work (i.e. enabling infrastructure linked to the store), with the remainder funding coming from WG.
+The Fishguard Town Centre Access Improvements project will be completed in July 2019.
+Local Transport Funding from WG for 2019/20 will allow completion of the Fishguard Town Centre Improvements, Haverfordwest to Narberth Shared Use Path None None October 2018 including the Chimneys Link.
+Provision of a walking & cycling route from Haverfordwest to Narberth, connecting to National Cycle Network Route 4 at Haverfordwest, also to Bluestone & the Pembrokeshire Trail 9 .
 Timing - progress dependent on access through Slebech Park.

-5 The route may, in part, run through National Park locations.
+9 The route may, in part, run through National Park locations.